dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-02-Impact of WD.md

 This image represents a single epoch.
 Note how the biggest learning rate (red) decreases the batch loss really fast, but oscillates stronger, comparing to the blue.

-At the end the cumulative epoch loss will be lower for the red so I decided to use `lr=1e-1`
+At the end the cumulative epoch loss will be lower for the red so I decided to use `lr=1e-1` (red learning rate)

 ```
 Epoch 0 #red